microsoft/vscode-docs/docs/python/tutorial-deploy-containers.md

 If you don't have an Azure account, [sign up now](https://azure.microsoft.com/free/?utm_source=campaign&utm_campaign=vscode-tutorial-docker-extension&mktingSource=vscode-tutorial-docker-extension) for a free 30-day account with $200 in Azure credits to try out any combination of services.

-### Visual Studio Code, Docker, and language runtime
+### Visual Studio Code, Docker, and Python runtime

 Install the following: